philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 time only.

 Optionally it's possible to force the compilation by setting an env var, like the example suggests.
 It's also possible to force the build by using a pre release version, like `0.1.0-dev`.
+The only requirement to force the build is to have Rustler declared as a dependency as well:
+`{:rustler, ">= 0.0.0", optional: true}`.

 ## The release flow